 I’m a coffee addict.
 WTSHTF, I need the peace of mind of having long term coffee storage sealed away in my prepper pantry.
+Ground coffee?
+No. Roasted coffee beans?
+No. Green coffee beans win for long term storage.
+This is what it takes to make a post-apocalyptic cup of prepper coffee.

 If we enter a survival situation, I won’t survive without coffee.
 And if I do, it will be so ugly that everyone around me will wish I was dead.
 I know I’m not alone here.
 Food and Wine magazine cites a survey that says 64% of Americans drink a cup of coffee every day.
 I drink enough for the other 36%.

-Why try figuring this out myself when there were professionals all around.
+Ground coffee is clearly not prepper coffee.
+There had to be a better way, but why try figuring this out myself when there were professionals all around.
 I called a local coffee shop and the conversation went something like this:

 Me: Hi.
 I’d like to ask you a question about storing coffee.